udaycruise2903/Hacktoberfest22/project.md

 # Hacktoberfest22
-hands-on sessions to introduce exciting DIY software tools like Git and Github.
-Hacktoberfest is a month long celebration of Free and open-source software(FOSS).
+hands-on sessions to introduce exciting open-source DIY software and tools like Git and Github needed to contribute to them.
+Hacktoberfest is a month long celebration of Free and open-source software(FOSS) and their contributors.
 <br><br>

 #### Pre-requisites